chuckspeters/CAR-LISTING-ANALYSIS/README.md

 # CAR-LISTING-ANALYSIS
-I created a dashboard from a dataset of various car makes,their prices, years and thier distribution across different states in America .
+I created a dashboard from a dataset of various car makes,their prices, years and their distribution across different states in America .
 Below are my data cleaning checklist:

 •	Understanding the Data